 Bulls would have been recognized as emblems of Spain, but minotaurs represented man's irrational impulses and perhaps appropriately can be found in other works in the exhibition in orgy-like scenes.
 Some suggest that Picasso himself identified with this character.

 In this painting, the minotaur acts as torero and aggressor, having just gored the horse in the middle of a crowded bull-fighting ring.
 But the turmoil in this painting might be a little more complex.
 It was painted at a time when Picasso was struggling with both his wife Olga and his mistress Marie-Thérèse, as well as unrest brewing in his native Spain.

-21 hours 14 min ago The Art Institute of Chicago OPENING TOMORROW—Landsknechte: Foot Soldiers of Fashion
+16 hours 4 min ago The Art Institute of Chicago NOW OPEN—Landsknechte: Foot Soldiers of Fashion

 Go behind the scenes of this exhibition's installation and see the flamboyant sartorial choices of the Landsknechte, 16th-century German mercenary soldiers who were fabulously attired, but tended to have lives that were "brutish and short."

 4 days 16 hours ago The Art Institute of Chicago OPENING TOMORROW—Jacques-Louis David’s "Napoleon"